submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * All Submariner container images are now available for x86-64 and ARM64 architectures.
 * Support was added in `subctl cloud prepare` to deploy Submariner on OpenShift on Microsoft Azure.
 This automatically configures the underlying Azure cloud infrastructure to meet Submariner's prerequisites.
-* Added a new, more robust, support for connecting clusters that use the OVNKubernetes CNI plugin in non-Globalnet deployments.
+* Added more robust support for connecting clusters that use the OVNKubernetes CNI plugin in non-Globalnet deployments.
 Note that
 OVNKubernetes requires the OVN NorthBound DB version to be 6.1.0 or above and older versions are not supported.
 Also note that the minimum supported OpenShift Container Platform (OCP) version is 4.11.
 * Added support for connecting to Kubernetes headless Services without Pod label selectors in Globalnet deployments.
 This is useful when you